TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 #### Syntax Error

-A syntax error occurs when the code you are trying to run is syntactically incorrect.
+A syntax error occurs when the code you are trying to run is not written correctly, i.e., in accordance with the grammatical rules of JavaScript.
 For example this:

 ~~~js
 function helloWorld() {